title: “A Backtracking in Triangle Peg Solitaire” format: revealjs: output-file: “index.html” theme: simple —

 class PegGame(Scene):

-# Your scene and animation logic will go here
+# Your scene and animation logic will go here- Inherit from

 Step 2: Define Peg Positions